 New Campaign for Virginia’s Water Future

-Wild Virginia is working to make important changes in the way state officials regulate polluting projects that can harm our streams.
+Wild Virginia is working to make important changes in the way state officials regulate polluting projects that can harm our streams through our campaign for Virginia’s Water Future.
 The pollutants we are targeting can directly affect your ability to use streams and rivers as you wish and as you have a right to do.
 They can also pose risks to your health and safety and they threaten the long-term survival of the waterbodies and species that live there.

 But first, why are we concerned about solids in our streams?
 How do they harm the future of our water, and why are we insisting on better regulations?